 - 1. Demonstrate to your counselor that you have current knowledge of all first-aid requirements for Tenderfoot, Second Class, and First Class ranks. - 2.
 Explain how you would obtain emergency medical assistance from: - a.
 Your home - b.
 A remote location on a wilderness camping trip - c.
 An activity on open water - 3.
 Define the term triage.
 Explain the steps necessary to assess and handle a medical emergency until help arrives. - 4.
-Explain the universal precautions as applied to the transmission of infections.
+Explain thestandard precautions as applied to the transmission of infections.
 Discuss the ways you should protect yourself and the victim while administering first aid. - 5.
 Do the following: - a.
 Prepare a first-aid kit for your home.
 Display and discuss its contents with your counselor. - With an adult leader, inspect your troop's first-aid kit.
 Evaluate it for completeness.
 Report your findings to your counselor and Scout leader. - 6.
 Describe the early signs and symptoms of each of the following and explain what actions you should take: - a.
 Shock - b.
 Heart attack - c.
 Stroke - 7.
 Do the following: - a.
 Describe the conditions that must exist before performing CPR on a person.
 Then demonstrate proper CPR technique using a training device approved by your counselor. - b.
 Explain the use of an automated external defibrillator (AED).
 Identify the location of the AED at your school, place of worship, and troop meeting place, if one is present. - 8.
 Do the following: - a.
 Show the steps that need to be taken for someone who has a large open wound or cut that is not bleeding severely. - b.
 Show the steps that need to be taken for someone who has a large open wound or cut that is severely bleeding. - c.
-Tell the dangers in the use of a tourniquet and the conditions under which its use is justified. - 9.
+Explain when it is appropriate and not appropriate to use a tourniquet.
+List some of the benefits and dangers of the use of a tourniquet. - d.
+Describe the proper application of a tourniquet. - 9.
 Explain when a bee sting could be life threatening and what action should be taken for prevention and for first aid. - 10.
-Describe the signs and symptoms and demonstrate the proper procedures for handling and immobilizing suspected closed and open fractures or dislocations of the - a.
+Do the following: - a.
+Describe the signs and symptoms of an open or closed fracture or dislocation. - b.
+Explain what measures should be taken to reduce the likelihood of further complications of fractures and dislocations. - 11.
+Demonstrate the proper procedures for handling and immobilizing suspected closed and open fractures or dislocations of the - a.
 Forearm - b.
 Wrist - c.
-Upper leg - d.
-Lower leg - e.
-Ankle - 11.
-Describe the signs, symptoms, and possible complications and demonstrate care for someone with a suspected injury to the head, neck, or back. - 12.
-Describe the symptoms, proper first-aid procedures, and possible prevention measures for the following conditions: - a.
-Anaphylaxis/allergic reactions - b.
-Bruises - c.
-Sprains or strains - d.
+Hands and fingers - d.
+Upper leg - e.
+Lower leg - f.
+Ankle

+- 12. Describe the signs and symptoms, proper first-aid procedures, and possible prevention measures for the following conditions:

+- a.
+Anaphylaxis/allergic reactions

+- b.
+Asthma attack

+- c.
+Bruises

+- d.
+Sprains or strains

+- e.
 Hypothermia

-- e.
+- f.
 Frostbite

-- f.
+- g.
 Burns-first, second, and third degree

-- g.
-Convulsions/seizures

 - h.
-Dehydration
+Concussion

 - i.
-Muscle cramps
+Convulsions/seizures

 - j.
+Someone who is unconscious

+- k.
+Dehydration

+- I. Muscle cramps

+- m.
 Heat exhaustion

-- k.
+- n.
 Heat stroke

-- I. Abdominal pain
+- o.
+Abdominal pain

-- m.
+- p.
 Broken, chipped, or loosened tooth

 - 13. Do the following:

 - a.
 Describe the conditions under which an injured person should be moved.

 - b.
 If a sick or an injured person must be moved, tell how you would determine the best method.
 Demonstrate this method.

 - c.
 With helpers under your supervision, improvise a stretcher and move a presumably unconscious person.

 - 14. Teach another Scout a first-aid skill selected by your counselor